About IDFAcademy Summer School

 • Visualizing your story – how should you use camera, sound and editing to strengthen your narrative?

-Editing Consultancy requires shooting to be near completion and a rough cut ready for the start of the IDFA WorldView Summer School.
-The participants will work intensively with an experienced editor for three to four days, during which time they will make a rough cut or refine the existing one, depending on the editing stage at the time of the workshop.
-The IDFA WorldView Summer School will arrange for professional editing facilities in Amsterdam.
+Editing Consultancy requires shooting to be near completion and a rough cut ready for the start of the IDFAcademy Summer School.
+The participants will work intensively with an experienced editor for three to four days, during which time they will refine the rough cut, depending on the editing stage at the time of the workshop.
+The IDFAcademy Summer School will arrange professional editing facilities in Amsterdam.

 Editing Consultancy focuses on: